 My experience in documenting the entire town of my grandfather taught me a lesson.
 (See Why I Recorded More Than 30,000 Documents.)
 If people have the same last name, and it's a very small town, and it's an era when relocating was not common, they're most probably related.

 So go after those siblings.
-If you're searching records from the 1800s, remember that a woman might give birth nearly every year, and into her forties.
+If you're searching records from the 1800s, remember that a woman might give birth nearly every year, and well into her forties.
 While many of the children will not live to adulthood, I personally treasure each one.
 And I'm so thankful to find them.

 Back to the search!